 The Porta San Sebastiano is a gate in the Aurelian Walls.
-It is also, however, much more than that.
 It was originally called the Porta Appia, named after the Appian Way, which the gate crosses.
-The gate was originally built as part of an extensive…
+The gate was built as part of an extensive series of fortifications under Emperor Aurelian, in the…

 Built upon the ancient tomb of Cecilia Metella, this massive fortress derives its name from the ox-head images that decorate its walls.
 In the 11th century the fortress was incorporated into a larger walled complex.
-In the 14th century Pope Boniface…
+Later on, in the 14th century,…

 Just northeast to the Pyramid of Gaius Cestuis, Porta San Paolo now serves as the entrance into the Museo della Via Ostiense.
 However, entry through the Porta San Paolo brings one to a very different setting--back in the Middle Ages.
 As an important…